JosephJoshyK/Force-Control-and-Slip-Detection-for-a-Non-Backdrivable-Robotic-Gripper/README.md

 If you encounter any issues or have questions about the project, you can:
 - **Open an Issue:** Create a new issue in the GitHub repository for any bugs or feature requests.
 - **Discussions:** Participate in discussions on the GitHub Discussions page for this project.
-- **Documentation:** Refer to the `docs` folder for detailed documentation on the system architecture, setup, and usage.
+- **Documentation:** Refer to the `README.md` folder for detailed documentation on the system architecture, setup, and usage.

 ## Who Maintains and Contributes to the Project

-This project is maintained by Your Name.
+This project is maintained by Joseph Joshy.
 Contributions are welcome!
 If you'd like to contribute, please fork the repository and create a pull request with your changes.
 Ensure your code adheres to the project's coding standards and includes relevant tests.

 ---